 The specific name of the subject is presented right next to the five-digit subject number, before the various modules of the subject are offered.
 Normally the subject name is followed by the module code and the credit value of the specific module, for example in this case: Life-forms and Functions of Clinical Importance 111 (17).

-Module code - (11 (17) Life-forms and Functions of Clinical Importance o The first digit "1" refers to the year of study in which the module is presented, for example:
+Module code - (11 (17) Life-forms and Functions of Clinical Importance

 The module code consists of a three-digit number that is unique to the specific module.
 The abovementioned module code "111" has the following meaning: